Manneken Pis: Internationally

 Since the 20th century, numerous copies or imitations of Manneken Pis have been created abroad.
 It is necessary to distinguish the official copies offered by the City of Brussels from copies and imitations carried out privately by admirers of the little statue.
 Official copies were offered to: Colmar, France (1922); Osaka, Japan (1928); Monaco (1951); London, United Kingdom (1959); Broxeele, France (1979); Benalmadena, Spain (1991); and Nagoya, Japan (2015).

 A replica of Manneken Pis has pride of place in the lobby of the police station of Poitiers, France, commemorating the fact that this city was, for 26 days, the seat of the Belgian government during World War II.
 Similar copies of the statue exist in the Bulgarian city of Stara Zagora, in the Danish town of Bogense, as well as in Chiayi Park in Taiwan.
 Another working replica stands on the platform of Tokyo's Hamamatsuchō Station.
-There, the statue is a great source of pride for station workers who dress it in various costumes—traditional and otherwise—at different times of year.
+There, the statue is dressed in various costumes —traditional and otherwise— by station workers at different times of year.

 In September 2002, a Belgian-born waffle-maker set up a replica in front of his waffle stand in the Orlando Fashion Square mall, in Orlando, Florida.
 He recalled the legend as "the boy who saved Brussels from fire by extinguishing it with his urine" (perhaps confusing the legend with an incident in Gulliver's Travels).
 Some shocked shoppers made a formal complaint.
 Mall officials said that the waffle-shop owner did not follow procedures when he put up the statue and was therefore in violation of his lease.

 In contrast, there is a 1 m similar statue known as Manequinho in Rio de Janeiro, Brazil, made in 1908.
 It used to be in front of the National Library, but after complaints about immorality, it was moved to the headquarters of Botafogo de Futebol e Regatas, a famous Brazilian football club, where it has been adopted as a mascot by the club.
 Fans usually dress it with the club's jersey after important wins.